-Revoking Passports of Beverly Hill Residents for Non-payment of Seriously Delinquent Tax Debt
+Revoking Passports of Beverly Hills Residents for Non-payment of Seriously Delinquent Tax Debt

 Beverly Hills, California or as it’s known to some, simply 90210 is one of the key places that the rich and famous live out their lives.
 In the words of Jed Clampett that hillbilly sage “lets load up the truck and move to Beverly… Hills, that is, swimin’ pools, movie stars.”
 Or at least that’s how I remember it from my 60s childhood.
 Beverly Hills is one of the richest communities in the U.S. It’s the home of The Academy of Motion Picture Arts & Sciences which hands out the fabled Oscar awards every year.
 Beverly Hills is full of opulent estates, over-the-top shopping, and limousines.